 - Directive 083: Hydraulic Fracturing – Subsurface Integrity

-Other Directives and rules and regulations can be found on the AER's website:
+Other directives and rules and regulations can be found on the Alberta Energy Regulator website.

-General information on coalbed methane including information on what it is, it's development in Alberta and the Multi-Stakeholder Advisory Committee (MAC) consultation process can be found on:
+General information on coalbed methane including its development in Alberta can be found on the Coalbed methane page.

 Water is sometimes pumped into oilfields to help maintain reservoir pressure, which in turn helps maintain oil production.
 This process is called oilfield injection.

-The Water Conservation and Allocation Policy for Oilfield Injection (2006) and its corresponding Guideline support the conservation and management of water and prevent excess use of water during enhanced oil recovery operations.
-The Policy and Guideline include specific environmental outcomes that support the goals of the Water for Life strategy and can be found here:
+The Water Conservation and Allocation Policy for Oilfield Injection and its corresponding Guideline support the conservation and management of water and prevent excess use of water during enhanced oil recovery operations.
+The policy and guideline include specific environmental outcomes that support the goals of the Water for Life strategy.

 Protection of groundwater from oil sands development is a key priority for the Government of Alberta.
 For details see: